Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: Faculty of Education

-SEL: Sowing and Spreading Literature!
+SEL: Sow and Spread Literature!

-Project leaders: Marie CWICZYNSKI & Audrey SOULIE
+Project Leaders: Marie CWICZYNSKI & Audrey SOULIE

 Affiliation: Faculty of Education